Teacher Resources

 Fossil Habitats of Kansas-Observe fossils from four different time periods and habitats of Kansas; Paleozoic Seas, Paleozoic Forests, Mesozoic Seas, and Pleistocene Plains.
 Learn how Kansas has changed over millions of years and identify common fossils across Kansas.

 Earthquakes of Kansas-Our newly developed teaching kit!
-Learn how earthquakes form, where they happen in Kansas, the dangers of soil liquefaction, and how we can construct buildings to resist earthquakes.
-Students can make their own waves and watch them form with our seismograph!
-Our incoming shake-table will also give students to chance to make building models and see how well they'll fare in an actual earthquake.
+Learn how earthquakes form, where they occur in Kansas, the dangers of soil liquefaction, and how we can construct buildings to resist earthquakes.
+Students can make their own waves and watch them form with our seismograph.
+Our new shake-table will also give students to chance to make building models and see how well they'll fare in an actual earthquake.

 Downloadable Teaching Material